Amritsar 1919: Summary

-Wagner explains that "the Amritsar Massacre isn’t understood very well", particularly in the absence of any photographs of the 13 April 1919 and with a significant variation in British and Indian accounts of how many were killed and how and why it happened.
+Wagner explains that "the Amritsar Massacre isn’t understood very well", particularly in the absence of any photographs of 13 April 1919 and with a significant variation in British and Indian accounts of how many were killed and how and why it happened.
 In his book, he examines primary sources to trace the events leading up to the massacre and discusses its aftermath.

 Beginning

-The book begins with a scene from Richard Attenborough’s 1982 film Gandhi, what Wagner cites as the most popular depiction of the Jallianwalla Bagh Massacre and “how many people today think of what was arguably the bloodiest massacre in the history of the British Empire”.
+The book begins with a scene from Richard Attenborough’s 1982 film Gandhi, what Wagner cites as the most popular depiction of the Jallianwalla Bagh Massacre and "how many people today think of what was arguably the bloodiest massacre in the history of the British Empire".

 Events

 According to Wagner, understanding the massacre requires beginning with the Indian rebellion of 1857.
-In 1919, the continuing fear of a revolution led to the proposal of the suppressive Rowlatt Act which would give the British powers to quash any political agitation, and contradicted the simultaneous British promises with the Indian National Congress to give greater involvement to Indians in government.
+In 1919, the continuing fear of a revolution led to the proposal of the Rowlatt Act which would give British colonial authorities powers to quash any political agitation, and contradicted the simultaneous promises with the Indian National Congress to give greater involvement to Indians in government.
 Mahatma Gandhi responded by proposing that all Indians oppose the Act and make a Satyagraha pledge, a promise to resist without using violence.
 The subsequent call for general strikes in late March 1919 then led to the arrest of two local Indian leaders.
 On 10 April 1919, upon hearing of the arrests, a crowd of Indians issued a petition for the release of their leaders.
-When British officials panicked and fired in reaction to seeing the approaching crowd, riots erupted.
-On that day, Wagner explained, “European civilians had been killed by Indian rioters, and white women had been attacked by brown men”, for the first time since 1857.
-The British subsequently banned all future gatherings.
-However, the ban was not widely acknowledged and “many either unaware of the proclamation or not believing that the British would actually resort to violence, proceeded to announce a meeting at the Jallianwala Bagh that would take place on April 13, 1919”.
+When security forces panicked and opened fire in reaction to seeing the approaching crowd, riots erupted.
+On that day, Wagner noted that "European civilians had been killed by Indian rioters, and white women had been attacked by brown men" for the first time since 1857.
+Colonial authorities subsequently banned all future gatherings.
+However, the ban was not widely acknowledged and "many either unaware of the proclamation or not believing that the British would actually resort to violence, proceeded to announce a meeting at the Jallianwala Bagh that would take place on April 13, 1919".